SandroNizharadze/AuthPay/README.md

-TBCPAY.GE
+AuthPay

 Overview

-TBCPAY.GE is a payment processing application built with .NET Core, designed to handle user authentication, multi-factor authentication (MFA) via SMS, and payment initiation using Stripe.
+AuthPay is a payment processing application built with .NET Core, designed to handle user authentication, multi-factor authentication (MFA) via SMS, and payment initiation using Stripe.

 The application supports Google OAuth for user login and provides a secure API for managing transactions.